ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ###### *[Figure 5: `Polars` hashing operations](https://pola-rs.github.io/polars-book/user-guide/dsl/groupby.html)*

-A multi-threaded approach makes execution faster, since multiple tasks are being processed at the same time.
-That is not to say that we can use whichever method or function we wish, and will still be parallelized; if we were to use a `lambda` or a custom `Python` function to apply during a parallelized phase, `Polars` speed would be capped running `Python` code preventing any multiple threads from executing the function.
+A multi-threaded approach makes execution faster since multiple tasks are being processed simultaneously.
+That is not to say that we can use whichever method or function we wish and still be parallelized; if we were to use a `lambda` or a custom `Python` function to apply during a parallelized phase, `Polars` speed would be capped running `Python` code preventing any multiple threads from executing the function.

-This is important to remember; the idea if we're looking to maximize efficiency, is to use native `Polars` functions and methods whenever possible.
+This is important to remember; if we're looking to maximize efficiency, the idea is to use native `Polars` functions and methods whenever possible.

 ---

 # Schemas and data types
-As we mentioned earlier, `Polars` works with schemas; originally, the term *schema* was defined in the relational database context, where it represents how the data may relate to other tables or other data models.
+As mentioned earlier, `Polars` works with schemas; the term *schema* is originally defined in a relational database context, representing how the data may relate to other tables or data models.
 In APIs such as `PySpark` or `Polars`, a schema is the data set type definition.

-When working with Python, we often do not have to pay attention to the data types, since Python is a dynamically typed language, meaning data type definitions are not required.
-This is applicable of course, when we have the data types we need; otherwise, we cast the data to their required data types.
+When working with Python, we often do not have to pay attention to the data types since Python is a dynamically typed language, meaning data type definitions are unnecessary.
+This applies, of course, when we have the data types we need; otherwise, we cast the data to their required data types.

 Dynamic typing does not mean data types are ignored or not required, but they are inferred upon execution.
-This is a resource intensive task, specially with large data sets.
+This is a resource-intensive task, especially with large data sets.
 Also, not having a predefined schema can cause data type errors such as the one we encountered earlier; when we loaded our data sets, `Polars` inferred the data types based on the data set values.

 `Polars` supports a wide variety of data types: